Recipes Desserts Crisps, Cobblers & Crumbles Blackberry & Apple Crumble Tart

 • Get creative with presentation: To elevate the visual appeal, dust the finished tart with a sprinkle of powdered sugar or garnish with fresh mint leaves.
 You can also serve individual slices on decorative plates for an extra touch of elegance.

-• Pair with a hot beverage: Serve the Blackberry and Apple Crumble Tart with a steaming cup of tea, coffee, or hot chocolate for a cozy and indulgent dessert experience.
+• Pair with a hot beverage: Serve the Blackberry and Apple Crumble Tart with a steaming cup of tea, coffee, or hot chocolate for a cosy and indulgent dessert experience.

 You might like more…